To Find the Open Doors, I Had to Knock on a Lot of Them

 I met with the new professor as soon as I was back on campus for the fall.
 Dr. Kate Davis talked to me about her research in cybersecurity for power grids, and I was hooked.
 It was only my junior year, but I worked to figure out all the requirements of the University Partnership Program's and Engineering's capstone projects.
 I worked with Dr. Davis to make sure I could meet those requirements and dove into my first big literature review to get up to speed.
 I was able to meet all my requirements over the course of the year, and loved it so much I kept working with her my senior year as an independent project.

 Meeting with Wayne was great, but nothing stemmed directly from this, I had just learned of an opportunity.
 I had take action to put myself in front of the next door.
 The next fall, I attended a graduate student career fair for engineering, even though I was still an undergrad.
 I wanted to see what they had to offer, and under the list of companies, INL had caught my attention.
-I met an engineer at that booth, Lindsey, and she worked as a cyber analyst for the power engineer, which I thought was the coolest thing ever.
+I met the representative at that booth, Lindsey, and she worked as a cyber analyst for the power engineer, which I thought was the coolest thing ever.
 I hadn't heard of anyone outside of academia that combined these two interests I had developed, and she got to do it as a full time job!

 I'm not blind to the fact that some of the "luck" that guided my path was privilege.
 The privilege of going to a private college-prep school from grades 7 though 12.
 The privilege of being a white person in engineering.